fkarg/fkarg.github.io/drafts/seven-habits.md

 ## Part Three: Public Victory
 **TLDR**; An emotional bank account describes the trust someone has in you.
-It get's withdrawn constantly by unmet expectations.
+It gets withdrawn constantly by unmet expectations.
 Many problems stem from relationship difficulties, and are not actually technical in nature.

-- Empotional bank account metaphor describing amount of trust in a relationship
+- Emotional bank account metaphor describing amount of trust in a relationship
-- it gets withdrawn constantly by unment expections
+- it gets withdrawn constantly by unmet expectations
-- when overdrawn: walking in a minefield, tension everwhere
+- when overdrawn: walking in a minefield, tension everywhere
 - Mayor deposits:
-    - understanding the individual (might turn into withdrawel otherwise)
+    - understanding the individual (might turn into withdrawal otherwise)
     - attending the little things
     - keeping commitments
     - clarifying expectations
     - showing personal integrity
-    - apologizing sincerely for withdrawels
+    - apologizing sincerely for withdrawals
-- many problems in organisations stem from relationship difficulties at the very top
+- many problems in organizations stem from relationship difficulties at the very top
 - Every problem is an opportunity to build emotional bank accounts